cyruliu/bmad/README.md

 # Macaw Binary Analysis
-bmad is for *binary macw anysis discover*.
+bmad is for *Binary Macw Anysis Discover*.

-This script obtians CFG from its bibary file, based on MACAW Framework.
+This script obtians CFG from its binary file, based on MACAW Framework.